davidclarke-au/markdown-cv/index.md

 ## University service

 `2018-present`
-**Deputy member of department management group**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.
+**Deputy member**, *Department of Geosciences and Geography mangagement group, University of Helsinki*, Helsinki, Finland.

 `2017-present`
-**Board member**, *Masters program in Geology and Geophysics, Department of Geosciences and Geography*, University of Helsinki, Helsinki, Finland.
+**Board member**, *Masters program in Geology and Geophysics*, University of Helsinki, Helsinki, Finland.

-**Preparatory group member for BSc of Science in English degree**, *University of Helsinki*, Helsinki, Finland.
+**Preparatory group member**, *BSc of Science in English degree, University of Helsinki*, Helsinki, Finland.

 `2015-2017`
 **Department council member**, *Department of Geosciences and Geography, University of Helsinki*, Helsinki, Finland.